fish-shell/fish-shell/sphinx_doc_src/index.rst

 Copy and paste (Kill Ring)
 --------------------------

-``fish`` uses an Emacs style kill ring for copy and paste functionality.
-Use :kbd:`Control+K` to cut from the current cursor position to the end of the line.
-The string that is cut (a.k.a. killed) is inserted into a linked list of kills, called the kill ring.
-To paste the latest value from the kill ring use :kbd:`Control+Y`.
-After pasting, use :kbd:`Alt+Y` to rotate to the previous kill.
+``fish`` uses an Emacs-style kill ring for copy and paste functionality.
+For example, use :kbd:`Control+K` (`kill-line`) to cut from the current cursor position to the end of the line.
+The string that is cut (a.k.a. killed in emacs-ese) is inserted into a list of kills, called the kill ring.
+To paste the latest value from the kill ring (emacs calls this "yanking") use :kbd:`Control+Y` (the `yank` input function).
+After pasting, use :kbd:`Alt+Y` (`yank-pop`) to rotate to the previous kill.

-Copy and paste from outside are also supported, both via the :kbd:`Control+X` / :kbd:`Control+V` bindings and via the terminal's paste function, for which fish enables "Bracketed Paste Mode".
-When pasting inside single quotes, pasted single quotes and backslashes are automatically escaped so that the result can be used as a single token simply by closing the quote after.
+Copy and paste from outside are also supported, both via the :kbd:`Control+X` / :kbd:`Control+V` bindings (the `fish_clipboard_copy` and `fish_clipboard_paste` functions [#]_) and via the terminal's paste function, for which fish enables "Bracketed Paste Mode", so it can tell a paste from manually entered text.
+In addition, when pasting inside single quotes, pasted single quotes and backslashes are automatically escaped so that the result can be used as a single token simply by closing the quote after.

+.. [#] These rely on external tools.
+Currently xsel, xclip, wl-copy/wl-paste and pbcopy/pbpaste are supported.

 .. _history-search: